kwestin/lc-okta-purple/README.md

 ![Dorothy Setup](/img/dorothy_get_users.png)

 8. Go the the "persistence -> create-admin-user" and enter the info command to see the required paraemters for this user:

 ![Dorothy Setup](/img/create_admin_user1.png)

-9. Use the "set" command to pass the parameter " --id" followed by the ID of the user we just created.
+9. Use the "set" command to pass the parameter " --id" followed by the ID of the user we just created:

 ![Dorothy Setup](/img/create_admin_user2.png)